 Suggested experience: Trainee upwards

 Parking directions: In the car park at the dive centre.
 Google £2 per car and £3 per diver.

 Distance from Helston: 13 Miles 30 Mins Exeter: 113 Miles 2 hrs 30 Mins

 Lat & Long: N50.06578 W -5.06499

-Tides: Tide tables Drawna rocks can be dived at all states of the tide and and nestle under high cliffs and are protected from all but Easterly Winds, therefore, in the summer, when the prevailing winds are occasionally very strong from the south west, Porthkerris is generally flat calm.
+Tides: Tide tables Drawna rocks can be dived at all states of the tide and nestle under high cliffs and are protected from all but Easterly Winds, therefore, in the summer, when the prevailing winds are occasionally very strong from the south-west, Porthkerris is generally flat calm.

 Site Hazards: Boats and currents between the Island and the shore.
 Watch out for the currents on the seaward side during springs, check the tide tables.

 Other comments: This is a great place for a dive club to go for a weekend or even a week as there is plenty of good diving here.
 This is a fantastic dive for photographers to take your camera.
 There have been more than 100 recorded shipwrecks in this relatively small area and the dive centre has a dive boat so there is plenty of choice for all sorts of diver.

 Created by: Porthkerris divers